 With inflation still raging — and the Federal Reserve pledging to do whatever it takes to slow it down — many economists believe that a recession is imminent.
-Since a recession generally spells bad news for the housing market, what would a full-blown recession mean for home buyers and sellers, who have already seen eight straight months of heightened interest rates and declining home sales?
+Since a recession generally spells bad news for the housing market, what would a full-blown recession mean for home buyers and sellers, who have already seen nine straight months of heightened interest rates and declining home sales?

 Is a recession inevitable?

 The chances of recession hitting the U.S. in the next 12 months are increasingly likely, with experts putting the odds at 65%.

 “It's no secret that the U.S. is due for a recession,'' says Mike Rhoads, president of Rhoads Home Buyers.
 “The last one occurred over 10 years ago, and economists say that we're long overdue for another one.”

 But if we are poised for a recession, the full effects have yet to be realized.
 Fed rate hikes to slow inflation have had little to no effect.
 Despite consumer complaints of high prices, spending remains strong.
 And the hot job market is holding, but showing signs of a slowdown.

 How recessions affect home prices